WeirdMidas/SkySceneAddon/README.md

   - 8GB of RAM gets 4GB of ZRAM by default
   - 12GB or more of RAM gets 6GB of ZRAM by default
   - ZRAM Dedup is disabled by default because it is completely dependent on the user's workload type
+  - ZRAM Writeback comes in at 0 (i.e. disabled in both options) with the user choosing to enable it and choose whatever size they want
   - Hybrid swap and swapfile in general are set to 0 (i.e. disabled) by default, and the user needs to manually enable them via the panel
 - ZSWAP is not currently supported
 - The lmk used for optimization in the module are: Old LMK and LMKD.
 Other LMK are not compatible such as Simple LMK and derivatives